Atomistica/lammps-bsct/README.md

 E = E_coul + sum_i ( X*q_i + 0.5*U*q_i**2 + V*|q_i|**p ),

 where E_coul is the Coulomb interaction energy of the full system.
-The parametrs X, V, U and p must be given for each atom type.
+The parametrs X, U, V and p must be given for each atom type.
 Note that U cannot be zero.

 Example involving two atom types: